fobe-projects/fobe-docs/blog/2025-11-08-speech-command-for-meshtastic.md

 - **Environmental noise**: Outdoor noise can impact recognition accuracy.
 - **Limited compute resources**: Mesh devices have constrained processing power and can't run large, complex models.

 We needed a **lightweight speech recognition module** that runs efficiently under these constraints, while still delivering reliable accuracy and fast response.
-Based on these requirements, we built a demo version of speech command integration and tested it on Meshtastic devices。
+Based on these requirements, we built a demo version of **Speech Command integration** and tested it on Meshtastic devices.

 ## How to Build It